yujunz/gitlab.com-runbooks/howto/about-gitlab-com.md

 # Azure #

-the VM was manually created through the WebUI (there is no Terraform config for it)
+Terraform code for Azure infra is deprecated and no longer maintained, it hasn't been used in a long time so any changes should be made manually through the WebUI

 ```
 $ dig +short about.gitlab.com